jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 {class}`~jina.serve.streamer.GatewayStreamer` allows you to interface with Executors within the gateway.
 An instance of this class knows about the Flow structure and contains a connection pool to connect to each executor.
 You can get this object in 2 different ways:
-* A `streamer` object (instance of {class}`~jina.serve.streamer.GatewayStreamer`) is injected by the runtime to your gateway class.
+* A `streamer` object (instance of {class}`~jina.serve.streamer.GatewayStreamer`) is injected by Jina to your gateway class.
-* In case your server logic cannot access the Gateway class (for instance separate script), you can still get a stream object using {meth}`~jina.serve.streamer.get_streamer()`.
+* In case your server logic cannot access the Gateway class (for instance separate script), you can still get a streamer object using {meth}`~jina.serve.streamer.get_streamer()`.

 After transforming requests that arrive to the gateway server into Documents, you can send them to Executors in the Flow